Cecil B. DeMille: Method

-DeMille experimented in his early films with photographic light and shade which created dramatic shadows instead of glare.
+In his early films, DeMille experimented with photographic light and shade, which created dramatic shadows instead of glare.
 His specific use of lighting, influenced by his mentor David Belasco, was for the purpose of creating "striking images" and heightening "dramatic situations".
 DeMille was unique in using this technique.
 In addition to his use of volatile and abrupt film editing, his lighting and composition were innovative for the time period as filmmakers were primarily concerned with a clear, realistic image.
 Another important aspect of DeMille's editing technique was to put the film away for a week or two after an initial edit in order to re-edit the picture with a fresh mind.
 This allowed for the rapid production of his films in the early years of the Lasky Company.
 The cuts were sometimes rough, but the movies were always interesting.

 DeMille often edited in a manner that favored psychological space rather than physical space through his cuts.
 In this way, the characters' thoughts and desires are the visual focus rather than the circumstances regarding the physical scene.
 As DeMille's career progressed, he increasingly relied on artist Dan Sayre Groesbeck's concept, costume, and storyboard art.
 Groesbeck's art was circulated on set to give actors and crew members a better understanding of DeMille's vision.
 His art was even shown at Paramount meetings when pitching new films.
 DeMille adored the art of Groesbeck, even hanging it above his fireplace, but film staff found it difficult to convert his art into three-dimensional sets.
 As DeMille continued to rely on Groesbeck, the nervous energy of his early films transformed into more steady compositions of his later films.
 While visually appealing, this made the films appear more old-fashioned.